Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 Tea in Modern Times

-Only second to water, tea is now one of the world’s most widely consumed beverages.
+Nowadays, tea ranks second only to water as one of the world's most widely consumed beverages.
 Worldwide, there are 250,000 cups of tea drank every second—about 2.16 billion cups per day, as claimed by Huzaifa Nalwala.
 Research shows that the volume of tea consumption continues to grow year over year.